- Non-profit organizations*

-- officially recognized neighborhood groups;
+- Officially recognized neighborhood groups

-- business and professional associations;
+- Business and professional associations

-- local units of government.
+- Local units of government

+Eligible applicants may not serve a dual role as project manager and project consultant.
 Individuals, private businesses and homeowner and condominium associations may partner with eligible applicants to apply.

 A single property may be awarded the maximum amount of $63,000.00 (the equivalent of one Mini-Grant, one Planning Grant, and one Action Grant, awarded in any combination of grant types and in any order).

 MWMO Stewardship Fund grants may not be used to fund projects installed only to meet regulatory requirements.
 Projects may be initiated to meet a regulatory requirement; however, stewardship funds may only be used to fund portions of the project that create water quality innovations that exceed those regulatory requirements.

 Funding can only be used for activities that occur after the agreement has been signed.